 Most computer systems analysts work full time.
-About 1 in 5 worked more than 40 hours per week in 2016.
+Some work more than 40 hours per week.

 A bachelor’s degree in a computer or information science field is common, although not always a requirement.
 Some firms hire analysts with business or liberal arts degrees who have skills in information technology or computer programming.

 The median annual wage for computer systems analysts was $88,740 in May 2018.

 Employment of computer systems analysts is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
 The further adoption of cloud computing by both large and small businesses and an increasing use of IT services in healthcare settings is expected to increase demand for these workers.